 The acquisition of title to mineral properties is a very detailed and time-consuming process.
 Title to, and the area of, mineral concessions may be disputed.
-Although the Corporation believes it has taken reasonable measures to ensure proper title to its properties, there is no guarantee that title to any of its properties will not be challenged or impaired.
-Third parties may have valid claims underlying portions of the Corporation's interests.
+Although San Lorenzo believes it has taken reasonable measures to ensure proper title to its properties, there is no guarantee that title to any of its properties will not be challenged or impaired.
+Third parties may have valid claims underlying portions of San Lorenzo' interests.